Jonathan Agnew: Media and broadcasting career

 In addition to his writing and broadcasting work, Agnew's commentary has been recorded for several computer games, including the International Cricket Captain and Brian Lara Cricket series.
 He is a shareholder in TestMatchExtra.com Ltd, a company which runs the website of the same address and acquired The Wisden Cricketer magazine from BSkyB in December 2010.

-From 2001 to 2005, Agnew provided the voice of Flynn, the oval-shaped screen, on children's gameshow 50/50.

 Agnew has won many awards for his broadcasting, including two Sony Awards for Best Reporter (1992 and 1994), and Best Radio Broadcaster of the Year (2010), an award from the Association of Sports Journalists.
 Agnew was made an Honorary Doctor of Arts by De Montfort University, Leicester in November 2008, and an Honorary Doctor of Letters by Loughborough University in July 2011.

 His peers in sports journalism have frequently commented on Agnew's skills as a broadcaster and writer.
 Michael Henderson, in the aftermath of the Stanford cricket controversy, wrote of Agnew as a "master broadcaster ... the pick of the sports correspondents at the BBC ...
 Agnew's is a sane, reasonable voice in a game that is going potty.
 Fair-minded, even-tempered, he has become one of the finest specialists the BBC has ever had.
 In his understated way he speaks for the game: not the people who play it."

 In 2016 Agnew was a member of the BBC commentary team at the 2016 Summer Olympics, covering equestrian events.
-He earns £150,000 – £199,999 as a BBC sports correspondent.
+He earns £185,000 – £189,999 as BBC cricket correspondent.

 Agnew was appointed as a Deputy Lieutenant of Leicestershire in October 2015, and as a Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to broadcasting.

+On 26 October 2024, following the conclusion of England's unsuccessful three-test match tour of Pakistan, Agnew confirmed in an article on the BBC Sport website that this England cricket tour would be his last as the BBC's chief cricket correspondent, a role he had held for 33 years.
+Agnew did however clarify he would continue to serve as presenter and commentator on the Test Match Special radio programme.